sveltejs/kit/documentation/docs/12-page-options.md

 title: Page options
 ---

-By default, SvelteKit will render any component first on the server and send it to the client as HTML.
+By default, SvelteKit will render (or [prerender](/docs/appendix#prerendering)) any component first on the server and send it to the client as HTML.
 It will then render the component again in the browser to make it interactive in a process called **hydration**.
 For this reason, you need to ensure that components can run in both places.
 SvelteKit will then initialise a [**router**](/docs/routing) that takes over subsequent navigations.

-You can control each of these through an `export` in your layouts (via `+layout.js` or `+layout.server.js`) or your page (via `+page.js` or `+page.server.js`) basis.
-To define an option for the whole app, put it inside the root `+layout.js` or `+layout.server.js`.
-In case of conflicts, when a lower layout or page sets the same option as an upper layout, the last option wins.
-So for example if you set `ssr` to `false` inside a layout, it means all pages inside that layout are not rendered on the server - except when a page sets `ssr` to `true`, then that page is rendered on the server.
+You can control each of these on a page-by-page basis by exporting options from [`+page.js`](/docs/routing#page-page-js) or [`+page.server.js`](/docs/routing#page-page-server-js), or for groups of pages using a shared [`+layout.js`](/docs/routing#layout-layout-js) or [`+layout.server.js`](/docs/routing#layout-layout-server-js).
+To define an option for the whole app, export it from the root layout.
+Child layouts and pages override values set in parent layouts, so — for example — you can enable prerendering for your entire app then disable it for pages that need to be dynamically rendered.

 ### router